Translate

 Examples of genetic changes for which targeted treatment is available:

-The Philadelphia chromosome is the name given to the product of swapping specific genetic material between chromosomes 9 and 22.
+The Philadelphia chromosome is the name given to the product of swapping specific genetic material between Chromosomes 9 and 22.
 This results in the creation of a leukemia-specific gene called BCR::ABL1.
-Leukemia cells with this change are sensitive to treatment by tyrosine kinase inhibitors such as3:
+Leukemia cells with this change are sensitive to treatment by tyrosine kinase inhibitors such as:

 • Imatinib